eBooks, Guides, & Reports • 10 MIN READ

 Key challenges of ISO 20022 implementation

-As with any system migration, plans need to balance meeting deadlines, with solidifying a future-proof state.
-The complexities of ISO 20022, along with interdependencies of implementing new industry standards can create some challenges.
+As with any major system migration, there needs to be a balance between meeting deadlines, and solidifying a future-proof state.
+However, the complexities of ISO 20022, along with interdependencies of implementing new industry standards can create some challenges in business areas and market practices.

 The cost of implementation

-Any legacy technology used by payments providers that pre-date ISO 20022 will need to be reviewed, mapped and translated to the new standard.
+Any legacy or outdated technology used by payments providers that pre-date ISO 20022 will need to be reviewed, mapped and translated to the new standard.
 This includes the correct rules for AML, fraud and compliance checks.
-In addition, outdated legacy systems that can't process or support the ISO 20022 format need to be updated, replaced or converted.
 This of course, involves budget, which needs to be agreed upon between financial institutions, stakeholders and partners.

 Timelines and deadlines